 Who is Eligible to Borrow a Parent PLUS Loan?

 In order to borrow a PLUS loan, a parent must be:

-- A US citizen, permanent resident or other eligible non-citizen.
+- A US citizen, permanent resident, or other eligible non-citizens.

 - Be the biological or adoptive parent of the students.
 Step-parents can be eligible to borrow a plus loan only if their income is reported on the FAFSA.

 - Not in default on a federal student loan.

 Determining a Loan Amount